Elucidating the solution space of extended reverse-time SDE for diffusion models: Additional Proofs

-\section{ADDITIONAL PROOFS}

-\subsection{PROOF OF PROPOSITION \ref{prop0}}
+\section{Additional Proofs}

+\subsection{Proof of Proposition 4.1}

-In this section, we provide the derivation process of Eq.(\ref{ersde}), with the key insight being that the forward and backward SDEs share the same marginal distribution.
+In this section, we provide the derivation process of Eq.(7) in Main Text (MT), with the key insight being that the forward and backward SDEs share the same marginal distribution.
 We begin by considering the forward process.
-As outlined in Sec.\ref{section2_1}, the forward process can be expressed as the SDE shown in Eq.(\ref{1}).
-In accordance with the Fokker-Plank Equation (also known as the Forward Kolmogorov Equation)~\citep{risken1996fokker}, we obtain:
+As outlined in MT Sec.3.1, the forward process can be expressed as the SDE shown in MT Eq.(1).
+In accordance with the Fokker-Plank Equation (also known as the Forward Kolmogorov Equation) \cite{risken1996fokker}, we obtain:

 where \( p(\boldsymbol x_t) \) denotes the probability density function of state \(\boldsymbol x_t \).